 You can scroll the sonar display to view historical sonar data.

 NOTE: Not all transducers save historical sonar data.

-- 1 From a sonar view, hold ( to scroll through the history. - 2 Select BACK to exit history.
+- 1 From a sonar view, drag the screen to the right. - 2 Select Back to exit history.

 Sonar Sharing

 You can view the sonar data from all compatible sources on the Garmin Marine Network.
 You can view sonar data from a compatible external sonar module, such as a GCVTM sonar module.
 In addition, you can view the sonar data from other chartplotters that have a built-in sonar module.